Who should I ask?

 Ask your letter writers if they are willing to write a letter as early as possible in the year you plan to apply—ideally, the fall before your application.
 This will give you time to establish a strong relationship, if you need to do that.
 You might talk with the letter writer even earlier than the fall before you apply if you are confident you want this person to write you a letter.

-You will want to ask them to sit down and write the letter when you submit your application.
-This will give them a month to write the letter.
-Ideally, your letter writers will submit their letters no latter than a month after you submit the application.
+You will want to ask them to sit down and write the letter at the time that you submit your application.
+Ideally, your letter writers will submit their letters no later than a month after you submit the application.
+If you submit your application less than a month before your program deadlines, your letter writers should submit their letters as soon as possible or your application may not be accepted.

 Keeping in touch